FIRST® Equity, Diversity, and Inclusion Initiatives and Grants

 The STEM Equity Community Innovation grants supports communities with underserved and underrepresented students and help them develop new, innovative approaches to tackle the education gap.

-FIRST launched its STEM Equity Community Innovation Grants program in 2016 to provide diverse and disadvantaged students and communities with hands-on learning opportunities and outlets to creative problem solving.
-Grants range from $5,000 to $50,000, with an average of $35,000, and evaluation criteria include community need, demographics, increases in diversity, sustainability, execution strength, track record of reaching targeted students, and the value of the activities proposed.
-To date, FIRST has awarded 68 grants totaling $2.3M across the United States and Canada.
+FIRST launched its STEM Equity Community Innovation Grants program in 2016 to provide historically marginalized students across the globe with hands-on learning and creative problem-solving opportunities.
+From 2016-2022 grants ranged from $5,000 to $50,000, with an average of $45,000.
+In 2023, grants increased to an award range of $30,000 to $70,000, with an average of $58,000.
+These highly competitive grant evaluation criteria include community need, population of students served, increases in diversity, execution strength, track record of reaching all students, and the value of the activities proposed.
+To date, FIRST has awarded 83 grants totaling $3M to grantees around the world.

 The grant application is not open at this time.